-Her hands screamed with pain, each chubby finger shad welled into double it’s original size with no sign of slowing down.
-Once a fluffy white dress, now a torn bloodied gown, tangled around her foot with each step she took.
+Her hands screamed with pain, each chubby finger had swelled into double it’s original size, with no sign of slowing down.
+She had once been wearing a fluffy white dress, now, it was a torn bloodied gown.
+Tangling around her feet, she kicked at its useless form.

 “Neri, what on earth are you doing up there?”
 Death questioned, his tall frame stood at the bottom of the ladder, head tilted up.